RusherDevelopment/rusherhack-issues/README.md

 RusherHack Issues
 ===

-*Public repository for reporting issues and suggestions for [RusherHack Player Assistance Utility Mod][Rusher website] in an efficient and organized manner.*
+*Public repository for reporting issues and suggestions for [RusherHack Player Assistance Utility Mod](https://rusherhack.org) in an efficient and organized manner.*

 </div>